mo-hai/TaxTime/README.md

 # Local testing

+use python or just click twice on index.hteml

 ```bash
 python3 -m http.server --bind 127.0.0.1
 ```

 Open http://localhost:8000 in a browser.

 # process